 Come along later in the year and sign-up to our ground-breaking electric car club, but stay and browse a range of stands where you can find out about how to help bees in London, keep your fuel bills down, how to recycle more and how you can plant a community garden.

-To find out more about our ambition to the be the greenest borough, visit our webpage.
+To find out more about our ambition to the be the greenest borough.

-To learn more about electric cars and membership of our new car club, visit www.blue-city.co.uk.
+Visit the Blue City website to learn more about electric cars and membership of our new car club.

 By sending us a comment, you are agreeing to our publishing policy.